scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 Conclusions and future work
 ---------------------------

 We demonstrate that ``Delta`` can facilitate near real-time analysis of high-velocity streaming data.
-In our experiments we achieved streaming rates of about 350 MByte/sec and execute an ECEI analysis workflow in less than 4 minutes.
-Using a single-core pure python implementation this would take about 4 hours.
-Performing the analysis in a ``3-node`` streaming scenario requires no more time than the ``file`` scenario.
+In our experiments we achieved streaming rates of about 350 MByte/sec and execute a spectral analysis workflow on ECEI measurements in less than 4 minutes.
+Using a pure-python single-core implementation, such a workflow would take about 4 hours.
+Performing the analysis in a streaming scenario shown in :ref:`top` requires no more time than when reading data from the local file system.
 Using ADIOS we manage to utilize about 70% of the measured bandwidth for data streaming.
 We also find that mpi4py PoolExecutors facilitate a flexible execution of work packages, as required for our workflow where data packets arrive with high velocity.
-We also find that python queues and multithreading work reliably under the tested I/O loads.
+For our workflow, python queues reliable facilitate inter-process communication and reliable act as a data cache under the tested IO loads.

 In the current form, there are multiple shortcomings of the framework that need to be addressed.
 Firstly, the DataMan engine received an experimental feature to mitigate packet loss.
 Secondly, implementation details